mycroftwilde/Portainer_Templates/TableOfContents/Proxmox/UbuntuVM/README.md

-## New Ubuntu Server/VM Setup Instructions - Prep
+## New Ubuntu Server/VM Setup Instructions

 ### Where to get the OS image: